Window Options For a Passive House, or a Pretty Good House

 For the most part this went well, but there were some areas where the interior 1/2″ thick piece of foam did overlap the aluminum frame slightly.
 As Speier points out in the video, this probably short circuits the intended thermal break somewhat, but by how much I don’t really know (hopefully not entirely).

 Also, even if over-insulating the window frames is executed perfectly, it still leaves the window bucks themselves as thermal bridges.
-I’m sure these show up in the PHPP (the Passive House Planning Program) used for energy modeling, but I’m guessing the energy penalty is slight.
+I’m sure these show up in the PHPP (the Passive House Planning Package) used for energy modeling, but I’m guessing the energy penalty is slight.

 Instead of using 3/4″ plywood or 2x framing lumber to create window bucks, some builders, trying to avoid this area of thermal bridging, have used Thermalbucks as an alternative, but depending on the thickness of the wall assembly there may be limits to their use.